Here’s firsthand, concise and regularly updated information from us, Croatian wedding photographers. We hope you’ll find

 International & domestic travel

-- Many international flights to/from Croatia are in operation.
+- Most international flights to/from Croatia are in operation.

 - National carrier Croatia Airlines is connecting Zagreb with Split, Dubrovnik, Zadar and Pula.
 Masks are mandatory to board and they can’t be cloth/cotton masks. (surgical or FFP2 masks are acceptable)

 - Intercity buses, trains and flights are operating.